networkoptix/tools/infra/playbooks/README.md

 as reference.

 `main.yml` is play and main entry point.
 Execution of this play means running entire playbook on all managed hosts.
+This playbook consists of smaller playbooks located in `./plays` and dedicated to particular task.

 `secrets.yml` is secret file that contains sensitive information for production infrastructure.
 For example, passwords and ssh keys.
 Keep this file encrypted or